NorbertBeder/Eysenck-Personality-Test/README.md

-The topic of my thesis is the development of an Eysenck Personality Test web appli- cation and the comparison of individuals and Large Language Models based on repeated administrations.
+The topic of my thesis is the development of an Eysenck Personality Test web application and the comparison of individuals and Large Language Models based on repeated administrations.

 Human personality is the phenomenon that makes us unique.
 Each person has a different personality, and while there may be similar personalities, no two people are